TemiAkinrinlola/Predicting-the-Topics-of-Hotel-Reviews/README.md

 This project uses the LSA approach to assign topics to the hotel reviews assigned by customers.

 ## Dataset
-The dataset that was used in this project was obtained from Kaggle and can be found here at :https://www.kaggle.com/datafiniti/hotel-reviews.It contains distinct reviews of different hotels around the world.
+The dataset that was used in this project was obtained from Kaggle and can be found here at : https://www.kaggle.com/datafiniti/hotel-reviews.
+It contains distinct reviews of different hotels around the world.

 ## Data Exploration
 The shape of the data: